vault27/Foundation/ssl.md

 - Netscape handed it over to IETF
 - IETF renamed it to TLS in 1999

-To encrypt messages peers need to exchange secret key.
-Moreover key exchange process needs to be authenticated at least from one side: server authenticates itself to a client.
-Authentication is done via certificate(that is signed bu trusted CA, not expired or revoked), signature which is verified by public key in a certificate (signature is applied to transcript).
-After both peers have a shared secret key.
-They use negotiated symmetric cipher + apply HMAC authentication tag to each encrypted message, or they use AEAD ciphers which already include authentication.

 ## High level

 - Key exchange + shared secret calculation: RSA, DH, DHE, ECDHE
-- Key exchange should be authenticated - Authenticate server to client: RSA certificate(that is signed bu trusted CA, not expired or revoked), digital signature of handshake transcript - RSA,
-- Authenticate client to server - possible
+- Key exchange should be authenticated - Server to client: mandatory - Client to server - optional
+    - X.509 certificate signed by trusted CA (any signature algorithm can be used), not expired or revoked - contains RSA or ECDSA or EdDSA public key in it - to prove that this is indeed correct server
+    - Digital signature of handshake transcript with server's private key - RSA, ECDSA... - signature algorithm should be the same as public key type in a certificate - to prove that server has private key
 - Encrypt data with (symmetric algorithm + HMAC authentication) or AEAD ciphers

 ## Versions